Did you know..?

 Do you know that feeling?
 During take-off and landing you suddenly feel an unpleasant pressure in your ears.
 They pop and you can’t hear very well, sometimes it even hurts.
 Why is that?

 An aircraft flies at an altitude of up to 12,000 metres (39,370 ft).
 That is higher than the highest mountains on earth!
 The higher it flies, the lower the air pressure outside the aircraft.
 To compensate for this, the pressure in the cabin is increased.
 We have already explained how that works in our “Kid’s Question”: “How can you breathe in an aircraft at an altitude of several thousand metres?”

 If the cabin pressure changes, your ears must adapt to this pressure.
 But that’s not quite so simple at such a height.
 The eardrum in your ear is a strong membrane that ‘seals off’ your ear canal, making it water and airtight.
 If an aircraft increases its altitude, for example, the pressure drops.
 The pressure in your middle ear, however, remains the same and overpressure results on the ear.
 The Eustachian tube is responsible for the pressure balance in your ear.
 This is a tubular connection between the middle ear and the nasopharynx.
 It is normally closed, but when you yawn or swallow it opens slightly.

 So if you chew something during take-off or landing, or simply give a few big yawns, the Eustachian tube opens and balances the pressure in your ears.
 Or, you can pinch your nose shut and firmly press the air to the front.
 That will also make sure the uncomfortable pressure in your ears vanishes.

 Marie, aged 10

 This is not actually a fixed regulation, but it is considered to be a so-called “unwritten rule”.
-Although the pilots and co-pilots are not obliged to, they always try to follow the rule and eat different dishes before the flight.
+Although the pilots and co-pilots are not obliged to, they always try to follow the rule and eat different meals before the flight.